Mboalab/Outreachy-Applicants/December 2023 to March 2024 Applicants/Medical App/Applicants/Ihimbru Kanyimi Ihimbru/Task 0.md

 ## Introduction

-My name is Ihimbru Kanyimi, and I'm a final year Computer Engineering student at the School of Engineering of The University of Bamenda.
+My name is Ihimbru Kanyimi,a final year Computer Engineering student at the School of Engineering of The University of Bamenda.

 ## Skills